sdondley/WebService-Google-Client/README_4_CONTRIBUTORS.md

 But part of the reason we have chosen this workflow is to help get more comfortable with using git on more complicated projects.
-We are open for ways to make things simpler, but we aren't willing to change the entire workflow we have established which was chosen for a reasong: learning.
+We are open for ways to make things simpler, but we aren't willing to change the entire workflow we have established which was chosen for a reason: learning.
 Please don't take offense and we greatly appreciate your patience even if you think we're being slightly (or really) ridiculous.